Buom01/simple-svg-captcha/README.md

 Simple SVG captcha solve this mainly by trying to make no difference between text and noise, suffle them in order, and finally deform randomly all paths.

+Moreover simple-svg-captcha also unify similar like O08 by keeping only O (and Q) : You should take care of it when you verify token to be user friendly.

 ### Why SVG ?
 SVG is a really light format of image, which is really good for mobile network.
 Moreover dealing with image in JavaScript is not so easy.
 While SVG is kind of text, it's a lot more easy to generate it on the server.
 It got on a Intel duo less than 20ms to generate an image/token pair.